mehrzad22/Divvy-Bikes-Analysis/README.md

 # Divvy-Bikes-Analysis

+### Introduction
-This repository contains an analysis of the Divvy bike rental system data in Chicago.
-The models and analyses focus on understanding bike usage patterns and user behavior.
+This project analyzes the Divvy bike rental system data in Chicago.
+It aims to explore bike usage patterns and user behavior based on various metrics.

+### Data Overview
+The dataset includes information about bike trips, such as start and end times, originating and destination stations, and user demographics.